 Years ago, I had a sister-in-law who would retreat into Brief Encounter when she had a migraine and later, I had a flatmate who watched Titanic on a loop.
 These days my girls choose videogames such as The Sims 4 and Uncharted, and ever changing new ones on their phones when they want to shut the world out, and which they sometimes show me, and with which I will occasionally join in.
 That’s me in the picture above in Roblox Royale High.

 Ultimately though, I love watching them play video games.
 I love to stretch out between them on the sofa whilst they talk me through it.
-It is like my own real life version of watching a gamer stream on YouTube because when I want to lose myself completely and utterly for a couple of hours it has to be a book or TV.
+It is like my own real life version of watching a gamer stream on YouTube or Twitch, because when I want to lose myself completely and utterly for a couple of hours it has to be a book or TV.

 This week I have alternated between A Discovery of Witches and Free Guy, which is because I was sad last week when Only Murders in the Building ended and I wasn’t ready to invest in a new world, though I have read two books this week.
 I literally could watch Free Guy on a loop but wouldn’t want to play the video game, which got me thinking: Why do I love alternate worlds but prefer watching video games to playing in them?
 And, off I went down memory lane, like a virtual museum in my own mind, Ready Player One style: